 One community manager tells the British Esports Association: “My top piece of advice would be to get as much experience as you can by volunteering your time to a community you’re passionate about.

 “In terms of a qualification, a marketing/communications related degree is a good choice if someone did want to go down that path, because there would be lots of transferable skills.
 I did a visual communication degree, which was mostly graphic design focused with a little bit of copywriting/marketing in it, but from what I know, a degree isn’t essential.”

 Hours and salary

-Community and social media management is usually a 9 to 5 role, though for bigger brands (especially those with products and services) consumers will expect someone to hold the fort between them, and answer questions at most times of the day.
+Community and social media management is usually a 9 to 5 role, though bigger brands may will expect a team to hold the fort between them, and answer questions at most times of the day.
 Community managers may also be expected to schedule posts to go live in the evenings and weekends, to maintain a consistent level of engagement.

 Image source: Riot Flickr